jabba2324/analyzing-code-with-genai/README.md

 # GenAi Code Analyzer
-This repository is a guide for flattening entire codebases and analyzing them with LLM models.
+This repository is a guide for flattening entire codebases and analyzing them with LLMs.

 ## Flatterning Codebases
 Repo2txt is a simple Python module that can take a local directory and flatten all of its content into a single text file for appending to a prompt.  https://github.com/donoceidon/repo2txt/tree/main